jgschmitz/Vertex-AI-Python/README.md

 Run gcloud projects list.
 See the support page: https://support.google.com/googleapi/answer/7014113

-So basically once the above i installed you should be able to use this
+So basically once the above is installed you should be able to use this

 ```
 Python 3.11.7 (main, Dec  4 2023, 18:10:11) [Clang 15.0.0 (clang-1500.1.0.2.5)] on darwin